 parse_search_results, which parses search results from a given SERP.
 Note that for parsing we use XPath selectors that use heading text matching instead of usual class or id matching.
 This is because Google uses dynamic HTML and we can't rely on static class names.

 scrape_search, which takes a query and page number and returns a list of search results.
-We can use this function to scrap google results of a given query.
+We can use this function to scrape google results of a given query.
 So, let's take it for a spin and do some SEO analytics next!

 How to Scrape Google SEO Rankings